Artem-Schander/L5ModularDocs/docs/configuration/README.md

 The make command will generate an empty `api.php` file.
 The service provider will load the file if it exists, apply the "api" middleware and the "controllers" namespace of the corresponding module.
 3. **simple**
-The make command will generate a `routes.php` file with a predifined resource route.
+The make command will generate a `routes.php` file with a predefined resource route.
 The service provider will load the file if it exists and apply the "controllers" namespace of the corresponding module.

 <br>